 What is the Magnificent Mile?

 For tourists and locals alike, the Mag Mile is a destination spot when you need to shop for something special.
 What is the Magnificent Mile famous for?
-As Chicago’s premier commercial district, it’s an especially vibrant and bustling section 13-block of Michigan Avenue, running from the banks of the Chicago River to the south and to Oak Street to the north.
-It’s also adjacent to the loop, making it easy to check out landmarks like the Willis Tower and then head out for some shopping afterward.
+Chicago’s premier commercial district, the “Mag Mile” is an especially vibrant and bustling 13-block segment of Michigan Avenue—stretching from the banks of the Chicago River on the south and to Oak Street on the north.
+It’s also adjacent to the Loop, making it easy to check out landmarks like the Willis Tower and then head out for some shopping afterward.
 Keep reading for more info about what you can find on Chicago’s most famous street!

 Where is the Magnificent Mile?